 Biography

-Alexander´s eldest brother Byron Fiske Harrison became a cavalry officer in the British Army and polo player, before joining Cazenove & Co. – now J. P. Morgan Cazenove – and then becoming a Director of Goldman Sachs.
-His middle brother, Jules, who died in a skiing accident in Switzerland in 1988, was, according to The Times, “a famously skilled and fearless skier” and the Daily Telegraph, “a formidable athlete on the slopes.”
+Alexander´s eldest brother Byron Fiske Harrison became a cavalry officer in the British Army before joining Cazenove & Co – now J. P. Morgan Cazenove – and then becoming a director of Goldman Sachs.

-He has been profiled in The Times, The New York Times, Condé Nast’s Tatler, ¡Hola! magazine in Spain and has been interviewed on the BBC, CNN, Al-Jazeera, and presented on the Discovery Channel for Bear Grylls.
+He has been profiled in The Times, The New York Times, Condé Nast’s Tatler, ABC, ¡Hola! magazine in Spain and has been interviewed on the BBC, CNN, Al-Jazeera, and presented on the Discovery Channel for Bear Grylls.

 scanner-250309-lion-hunt